stonepros/stone/doc/start/hardware-recommendations.rst

 backup can substantially increase hardware and maintenance costs.
 Some RAID HBAs can be configured with an IT-mode "personality".

-.. tip:: The `Ceph blog`_ is often an excellent source of information on Ceph performance issues.
-See `Ceph Write Throughput 1`_ and `Ceph Write Throughput 2`_ for additional details.
+.. tip:: The `Stone blog`_ is often an excellent source of information on Stone performance issues.
+See `Stone Write Throughput 1`_ and `Stone Write Throughput 2`_ for additional details.